 - along with chicken pot pie

-- vanilla ice cream for a sweet treat
+- on top of vanilla ice cream for a sweet treat

-If you’re looking to have these fried apples taste like Cracker Barrel’s then I suggest you use Golden Delicious.
+If you’re looking to have these to taste like Cracker Barrel’s, I suggest you use Golden Delicious.
 I recommend Granny Smith apples if you’re looking for an apple actually to fry.